owsu/owsu/README.md

 ## Hi there 👋

-Hello, my name is Owusu Kantankah, I am a first year with Junior standing at the University of Wisconsin-Madison aspiring to major in Computer Science and Math.
-I am working on my own website to act as a summary page for myself, and I am also interested in competitions in upcoming Hackathons.
+Hello, my name is Owusu Kantankah, I am a student at the University of Wisconsin-Madison aspiring to major in Computer Science and Math.
+I currently am working on my own website to act as a better summary page for myself, and I am also interested in competitions in upcoming Hackathons.